-Candidate must meet minimum age requirements
+Learners must meet the minimum age requirements.

 Age restrictions

 This qualification is approved for learners aged 16 or above.

 Access arrangements and reasonable adjustments

 Access arrangements are adjustments that allow candidates with disabilities, special educational needs, and temporary injuries to access the assessment and demonstrate their skills and knowledge without changing the demands of the assessment.
 These arrangements must be made before assessment takes place.